The root cause of your pattern is lack of self-trust and unconscious fears.

 Here are step-by-step instructions:

 - Close your eyes, take few deep breaths and allow your body to relax.
 Now imagine a place of safety.
 It may be one that you already know, a place where you felt safe and taken care of, or it may be one that you can create in your imagination.
-If it's an imaginary place just allow the image to unfold without forcing.
+If you have chosen an imaginary place just allow the images in your mind's eye to unfold without forcing.

 - Just let your imagination show you the image.
 Try to engage your senses as much as you can, imagine the sounds and scents, if there is a light coming through, feel its warmth on your skin.
 You get the idea.
 Set an intention for this place to be vivid and real.
 However, if the details are not coming through or are subtle it's completely normal, and like I mentioned forcing anything is strongly discouraged.

 - When you feel you have a good sense of the place, describe it to yourself ....the images, the colors, the sounds or silences, the temperature, the whole feel of it.
-Once you describe it to yourself, begin to sense the whole feel of that safety inside your body.
-What is the feel of the safety within your body?
+Then begin to sense that feeling of safety inside of your body.
+What is the sensation of the security within your body?
+Is it steady?
+Is it cozy?
+Maybe you feel enveloped in warmth, or perhaps you feel expansive like you can do and accomplish anything because you are standing on a solid foundation.

-- See if there is an image or word or phrase to describe that place.
-Using art materials (markers, pastels, paper, magazine pictures, etc.) create an image of the felt sense of the safe place.
+- See if there is an image or a word or a phrase that comes to your mind that describes that safe place.
+If nothing comes to you, it's perfectly fine.
+Using art materials (markers, pastels, paper, magazine pictures, etc.) start creating an image of the felt sense of your sanctuary.
+Start making scribbles, lines, and shapes and fill them with colors that reflect the sensation you experienced going through previous steps of this exercise.

-- Once your image is completed, you have externalized the feeling of safety.
+- Once your image is completed, you will have externalized the feeling of safety.
 Doing this exercise shows you that there is a natural sense of security and trust within you.
 And you can connect to this place, feeling and image anytime you feel stuck, paralyzed, or unable to take action.
-You can always return to this place because this place is a part of you.
+You can always return to your sanctuary because it's a part of you.
 Otherwise, you would not be able to connect with it and visualize it.

 - I invite you to engage with the image you created and the feeling of safety it evokes for at least few minutes a day.
 The best time to do it is right when you wake up, you can do it laying in bed, or right before falling asleep when your brainwaves slow down to theta state.
 Theta brain waves are present during deep meditation and light sleep, including the REM dream state, which is the realm of your subconsciousness.

 - Repetition is the key because subconscious mind responds to images, feelings, and repetition.
-It's like learning to drive for the very first time; you have to make the unfamiliar familiar, in this case, your goal is making safety and self-trust familiar and natural.
+It's like learning to drive for the very first time; you have to make the unfamiliar familiar, in this case, your goal is making safety and self-trust natural and familiar.

 Practice 2- befriend your anger